 Tabular data scratchpad¶

-With QueryStorm, we can easily access data in databases as well as data from elsewhere (via C#).
+With QueryStorm, it's easy to access data in databases as well as data from elsewhere (via C#).
 As soon as the data is in Excel, you immediately get strongly typed access to it so you can work with it via code.
 You also get the benefits of a spreadsheet - you can work with it by hand, add formulas, visualize it (conditional formatting, graphs) and casually explore it.

 This makes fetching, cleaning and molding data much easier.
 And since it's all in scripts and queries, it's repeatable.